JABEZ — A sheriff's deputy shot and killed a Wayne County man early Thursday after the man pointed a pistol at the deputy, police said.

 Police suspect alcohol was involved in the incident, said Trooper Don Trosper, a spokesman for the Kentucky State Police.

-At the trailer where the shooting happened, a woman refused comment Thursday afternoon.
+At the mobile home where the shooting happened, a woman refused comment Thursday afternoon.

 The shooting took place in the Wayne County community of Jabez.